-The New Bonds have not been and will not be registered under the U.S. Securities Act of 1933, as amended (the "Securities Act"), or with any securities regulatory authority of any state or other jurisdiction of the United States.
-The New Bonds are being offered only to qualified institutional buyers (as defined in Rule 144A under the Securities Act), or "QIBs", in the United States in transactions exempt from the registration requirements of the Securities Act and to persons outside the United States in reliance on Regulation S of the Securities Act.
-Prospective purchasers of New Bonds are hereby notified that sellers of the New Bonds may be relying on the exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A.
-For the description of certain restrictions on offers, sales or transfers of the New Bonds, see "Transfer Restrictions."
+Neither the Notes nor the Guaranty have been nor will be registered under the U.S. Securities Act of 1933, as amended, or the "Securities Act", or any state securities laws.
+The Notes may not be offered or sold within the United States or to U.S. persons, except to "qualified institutional buyers" (as defined in Rule 144A under the Securities Act) ("QIBs") in reliance on the exemption from registration provided by Rule 144A and to certain persons in offshore transactions in reliance on Regulation S under the Securities Act.
+You are hereby notified that sellers of the Notes may be relying on the exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A.
+For a description of certain restrictions on resale or transfer of the Notes, see "Transfer Restrictions" in these listing particulars.